(Tel Aviv, Galilee, Dead Sea, Jerusalem)

-After breakfast at the hotel, a private vehicle with driver will provide a transfer to the Margalit Award Winning Winery for a special tour.
-From here, the driver makes route along the picturesque Mediterranean shore line to Caesarea.
+After breakfast at the hotel, your driver makes route along the picturesque Mediterranean shore line to Caesarea.
 Here, view all the famous sites of Caesarea including the theater, water aqueduct and the hippodrome.
-The journey continues to the port city of Haifa, beginning with a climb up Mount Carmel for some magnificent viewings of the Hanging Baha'i Gardens.
+The journey continues to the port city of Haifa, where you will climb up Mount Carmel for some magnificent viewings of the Hanging Baha'i Gardens.
 From here, a visit to the Tulip Winery, located in a nearby little village is scheduled.
-Enjoy lunch and wine tasting, along with some brief explanations of the unique work done in this location.
+Enjoy time for lunch and wine tasting, along with some brief explanations of the unique work done in this location.
 A return transfer, via the Valley of Jezreel, to the Sea of Galilee is provided.

 Enjoy an a la carte dinner at the Muscat Restaurant in the famous Mitzpeh HaYamim Hotel and Spa.